MathiasReker/php-svg-optimizer/README.md

 $svgOptimizer->getContent();
 ```

-`getMetaData` Returns the metadata of the SVG file.
+`getMetaData` Returns the metadata of the operation.
 E.g.

 ```json
 {